reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 - 1 *Windows Server 2022 Datacenter* Virtual machines, virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.

-  You are recommended to use the same virtual machine throughout the lab for the best experience through out the lab.
+  You are recommended to use the same virtual machine throughout the lab for best experience.

 #### **License and subscription**: